hackclub/winter/xi-forgetme.md

 ### STEP 2
 Build the mini-car, and connect to the L298N, then connect MotorA (OUT1, OUT2), MotorB(OUT3, OUT4), 12V in, 5V out, IO to Raspberry Pi.

+In this project, I will use this Raspberry Pi to control a mini car with L298N to move it everywhere, The design is as follows.

          L298N
 +---------------------+
 |                     |